pupil-labs/pupil-docs/src/invisible/user-guide/invisible-companion-app.md

 ## Pupil Cloud Sign Up

-First time users need to Sign Up for a Pupil Cloud account.
-You can Sign Up by using your Google account, or by creating an account with email address and password.
+Your purchase of Pupil Invisible includes a free membership to [Pupil Cloud](/cloud).
+First time users need to Sign Up using a Google account, or by creating an account with email address and password.

 ### Automatic uploads to Pupil Cloud

-Your purchase of Pupil Invisible includes a free membership to [Pupil Cloud](/cloud).
 Pupil Cloud enables you to privately and securely upload your recordings from your Companion Device to cloud storage.
 The usage of this feature is **optional***.
 You can turn this feature on/off during setup, or at any later time in the app settings.
 Learn more about [Pupil Cloud](/cloud).

 *200Hz gaze data is provided in Pupil Cloud.
-On the Companion Device, gaze data is available at 66Hz in real-time
+On the Companion Device, gaze data is available at 66Hz in real-time.
 <v-divider></v-divider>

 ## OnePlus 6 Companion Device Setup